Invariant Features for Global Crop Type Classification: Conclusion

 \section{Conclusion}

-This study systematically investigates the geographic invariance of various remote sensing features for cross-region crop type classification.
+This study systematically investigates the geographic invariance of various remote sensing representations for cross-region crop type classification.
 By constructing the CropGlobe dataset, which spans eight countries across five continents, we conduct experiments under three transfer settings: cross-country, cross-continent, and cross-hemisphere.
-The results show that the 2D median features derived from S2 exhibit significant advantages in geographic transferability.
-To reduce overfitting risks caused by low-dimensional inputs and enhance the geographic invariance of the learned representations, we introduce CropNet, an extremely lightweight CNN that outperforms mainstream convolutional models while maintaining the smallest parameter count.
-Furthermore, to mitigate spectral and phenological shifts across regions, we develop a data augmentation strategy for temporal multi-spectral features, which enhances the model’s robustness and yields accuracy improvements, especially under limited training diversity.
-In particular, even in the most challenging cross-hemisphere settings, classification accuracy remains above 85\% across tested regions, highlighting the scalability and reliability of the proposed method.
-Our work provides initial evidence that global crop type mapping can be practical in many settings with fewer local ground samples, and it offers a data resource and a preliminary methodological framework for studying temporal multi-spectral feature invariance in crop type identification.
+The results show that the 5-day temporal median features derived from S2 exhibit significant advantages in geographic transferability.
+To better capture the spectral--temporal structure, we introduce CropNet, a lightweight CNN that outperforms mainstream convolutional models, indicating that an appropriate inductive bias is more important than model scale for cross-region crop classification.
+We further show that augmentation of temporal median features improves robustness to geographic variation.
+By simulating realistic shifts in crop phenology and reflectance magnitude, the proposed augmentation strategy yields substantial gains when the source region is limited in diversity and the target domain shift is large.
+Our work provides initial evidence that global crop type mapping can be practical in many settings with fewer local ground samples, and it offers a data resource and a methodological framework for studying feature invariance in crop type identification.
 Looking ahead, as the dataset expands and methods evolve, this study could help move from region-specific applications toward more broadly generalizable solutions, with the potential to support agricultural monitoring, food-security planning, and policy analysis.